Manual Installation Guide

 Each mod detail page has two tables of information.
 The top table includes general information about the mod and the bottom table contains instructions for installation.
 This example page details what each field contains.
 Feel free to open this page on a separate browser tab in case you need a reminder.
 This example page is also easily accessible on each mod detail page itself if you need it later on.

-It's important at this point for users of mod lists to ensure they have set their User Settings set.
+It's important at this point for users of mod lists to ensure they have set their Site Settings set.
 Doing this will ensure that all the folder data paths on each of these mod detail pages will reflect your own.
 For your own convenience, these same folder data paths are provided by the Folder Deploy Script.

 These folder data paths are where you will extract the mod files into.
 Also, you'll see which plugins need to be enabled from each mod and any usage notes that contain further instructions you need to follow.
 Users following mod lists don't need to do anything with the plugins aside from ensuring they are located in their designated folder data path.